By Fredrick W. Kagan, George Barros, and Kateryna Stepanenko

 - Supporting effort 3—Kherson and advances westward.

-Main effort—Kyiv axis: Russian operations on the Kyiv axis consist of a main effort aimed at encircling the city from the northwest, west, east.
+Main effort—Kyiv axis: Russian operations on the Kyiv axis consist of a main effort aimed at enveloping and ultimately encircling the city from the west and supporting efforts along the Chernihiv and Sumy axes to encircle it from the northeast and east.

 Subordinate main effort along the west bank of the Dnipro